 Clothing Layers – Fleece, Thermal Tops and Leggings for Beating

-Shoots go on in all weathers, rain, shine or snow – so it is important that you are equipped for all situations and layering is a great way to ensure that you’re prepared.
+Shoots go on in all weathers, rain, shine or snow, so it is important that you are equipped for all situations.
+Layering is a great way to ensure that you’re prepared.

 As you can often be standing around for a while after a drive because the guns or pickers are looking for birds, it is important that you are warm enough.
 It is better to be too hot and be able to de-layer than be too cold and not able to do anything about it.

 Lightweight clothing layers are recommended so they are easy to take on and off when needed and they will not be too heavy to carry around, this means that they will not compromise movement because as a beater you need to be able to easily move around trees, under broken bushes and may even need to crawl along the ground.